Iris cristata: Taxonomy

-The Latin specific epithet cristata is derived from 'crista' meaning crested or with tassel-like tips.
+The Latin specific epithet cristata is derived from 'crista', meaning crested or with tassel-like tips.
 This refers to the golden yellow crest on the sepal of the iris.

-In the 1750s, the American Quaker botanist, John Bartram (1699–1777) introduced Iris crisatata to England via his correspondence friend, Mr Peter Collinson.
+In the 1750s, the American Quaker botanist John Bartram (1699–1777) introduced Iris crisatata to England via his correspondence friend, Peter Collinson.
 He had sent several specimen plants across the Atlantic to him.
 It has been in European culture in since 1766.

 It was first published and described by William Aiton in Hortus Kewensis (Hort.
 Kew.)
-Volume 1, page70 in 1789.
+Volume 1, page 70 in 1789.

-It was later published in Botanical Magazine (t412) in 1798, then in 'Addisonia' Volume 9, Issue 4 on page 63 in December 1924 with a coloured illustration, as well as in the 'Journal of the RHS' Volume 88 in 1963.
+It was later published in Botanical Magazine (t 412) in 1798, then in 'Addisonia' Volume 9, Issue 4 on page 63 in December 1924 with a coloured illustration, as well as in the Journal of the RHS Volume 88 in 1963.

 It was verified by United States Department of Agriculture and the Agricultural Research Service on 11 April 2000, then updated on 1 December 2004.

 Iris cristata is an accepted name by the RHS.